How to Guide: Hearing Aid Dispenser

 If your Hearing Aid Dispensers license has lapsed for failure to renew or been revoked by the Board, you can apply to have that license reinstated.
 Reinstatement is at the sole discretion of the Board.

-The following is a checklist of required documents for this application:
+The following is a checklist of documents required for this application:

 - ILE